InDesign Really Slow? Here’s how to fix it

 4. Turn OFF Live Hyperlink Check

-If this option is enabled on your Indesign software, each time you add a new hyperlink it will check its status.
+If this option is enabled in your Indesign software, each time you add a new hyperlink, it will check its status.
 So it takes some system process.
 Turning off this option helps to achieve software speed.

 • Go to Windows -> Interactive -> Hyperlink.

-• From the Hyperlink Panel, click on the Hamburger icon (Three lines from the right corner) and unselect the “Auto Update URL Status”.
+• From the Hyperlink Panel, click on the Hamburger icon (three lines from the right corner) and unselect “Auto Update URL Status”.

 5. Disable “Save Preview Images” Option